compbiocore/bioflows/docs/tutorials/rna-seq_tutorial.md

 the Brown HPC cluster OSCAR, using the bioflows tool.
 The workflow consists of the following steps:

 -  **Fastqc**: For QC of Raw Fastq reads
 -  **GSNAP** alignment of the reads to the reference genome of the reads
 -  **Qualimap** tool for the QC of the aligments generated
 -  **featureCounts** tool for quantifying expression based on mapped reads
 -  **Salmon** tool for alignment free quantification of known transcripts

-The next section provide a short how-to with all the commands to execute a test workflow.
+The next section provide a short how-to with all the commands to execute the test workflow on Brown University's CCV cluster.

+ The basic steps to running a workflow are
+ 1. [Create a control file] [#Setup the configuration fie]
+ 2. Create your working directory if does not exist
+ 3. [Setup a screen session][/docs/tutorials/Setup_bioflows_env/#Setup GNU screen session]
 ## Setup the YAML configuration file

 For the test run we use the following YAML format control file.
 A